 They probably have an OnlyFans page too… but it’s just for their “more risqué modeling photos.”
 After all, if you just ask them, it’s not porn or queerbaiting- it’s art.

 So many of these influencers branded themselves with their bodies, and one of their claims to Insta-fame was that they were fitspiration, or fitspo for short; people you could look at when you want fitness inspiration- people you should apparently aspire to look and be like if you’re on a fitness regimen.

 And for a while, that’s what I did.
 I’d see someone posting about their vacation in Bali and how they could chug daiquiris on the beech in their itty-bitty speedos without their stomachs ever looking less flat.
 How they could go hiking in locations worthy of National Geographic photoshoots with barely more on than a pair of hiking boots and not have a single drop of sweat, no zits or freckles on their shoulders, no stray hair anywhere, or even a damn tan line.

 At first, I thought this was the so-called fitspiration.
 I wanted to have a body like that, right?
 And seeing them would make me want to go to the gym and work on it, right?

-Wrong.
 I can’t think of a single time that seeing a fitness influencer on Instagram made me put down a cookie or go to the gym.
-Instead, wanting to feel great for my workday or recognizing how much better my back has been feeling makes me want to go to the gym; having regular bowel movements, feeling energized, and struggling with my mental health less and less have motivated me to keep eating right.
+Instead, wanting to feel great for my workday or recognizing how much better my back has been feeling makes me want to go to the gym; have regular bowel movements, feel energized, and struggle with my mental health less and less have motivated me to keep eating right.

 The only thing looking at fitness influencers on Instagram ever did for me was to make me feel bad about myself.
 Seeing them and the lives they lived made me feel like the progress I’ve made in my own fitness journey was insignificant.
 I didn’t look like the ideal that was in front of me, so why should I celebrate the progress I’ve made?